When you live in the city, space comes at a premium. Moving somewhere bigger isn’t always an option, so making the most of what you have is important.

 While people often build ADUs to increase living space, you don’t have to stop there.
 Adding a yoga studio is a great way to turn your city home into a relaxing urban retreat.
 Incorporating a home office or recording studio offers you the option to ditch your daily commute and do what you love in the place you love to be.
 Whatever your needs, an ADU can be a great alternative to moving, especially when there aren’t a lot of other options in your area.

 So how do you know if an ADU is right for you?
-Check out these options for starting the process below:
+Check out these options for starting the process with an ADU builder in the Bay Area:

 1. Determine Your Needs